SteveRidout/flashdown/README.md

 (That said, I wouldn't rule out creating a web version of this later)

-## Key missing features
+## Notable missing features

-Here are some features I'd like to see but which don't exist yet:
+Here are some features I'd like to see but which Flashdown doesn't do (yet?):

 - Image support, including occlusion (e.g. show a diagram where certain labels are blanked out and you have to guess what they are).
 (This would be restricted only to terminal apps with the required image support)
 - Multiple choice challenges as alternative to the current self-graded and typing challenges (perhaps only in the early stages of learning a card since it would be easier)